 There is no official record of how long the Butchulla people occupied the island but evidence suggests that it may be as much as 20,000 years.
 Captain Cook first sighted the Butchulla people during a 1770 expedition, and Captain Matthew Flinders was one of the first white men to have contact and peaceful meetings with the island natives in 1799 and 1802.

-The dingoes on the island roam freely up and down the beaches but they are not native and not exactly wild.
-They have been living on the island for almost 5,000 years and were introduced by South East Asian seafarers.
+The dingoes of Fraser Island are free to roam up and down the beaches as they please, but while they’re not exactly wild, they’re also not exactly tame.
+Though they have been living on the island for almost 5,000 years, they are not native and were deliberately introduced by South East Asian seafarers.
+The reason for this release of wild dingoes is completely unknown.

 The island was declared a UNESCO World Heritage Site in 1992 and the daily management of the island is today the responsibility of the Department of Environmental Heritage through the Queensland Parks and Wildlife Service.
 The Australian Government has recognized Fraser Island as one of the best natural tourist destinations in the country, and National Geographic Magazine determined that it is the #7 “must see beach in the world”.